 Skip Top Navigation Bar

-Using Boolean Expressions
+Using Boolean Expressions and Relational Operators

 As you saw in the algorithm section, an algorithm is comprised of sequential steps, conditionals, and iterative processes.
 Sequential steps are those done in order.
 Conditionals allow the program to behave in different ways based on decisions.
 Iterative processes repeat series of steps.